I looked into Forever 21’s stuff quite a short time ago but they’re stuff is a bit too roomy for my liking.

 Yeah, AA is good for basics but I wouldn’t spend TOO much on their stuff.

 If this helps at all, I wear size 26 Rude Fit jeans from Hot Topic and they fit perfectly.
-And last time I measure I have a 30-32 inch chest.posted about 6 years ago
+And last time I measure I have a 30-32 inch chest.posted over 6 years ago

 Make Her Feel Welcome with Chic Points